 Our MFA program consists of rigorous, graduate-level study requiring the highest level of focus and professional competency in the visual arts.
-Students prepare for careers as professional artists and designers by developing a visually and conceptually strong thesis body of work.
+Students prepare for careers as professional artists and designers by developing a visually and conceptually strong body of work.
 Skilled handling of materials and subject are essential, as well as the ability to communicate ideas visually.
 Awareness of contemporary studio practice and mastery of the tools necessary for critical analysis are also emphasized.

 In addition to guidance in the development of a cohesive, culminating body of work, the program offers mentorship in the instruction of art for students interested in university teaching.

-100% TUITION WAIVER + STIPEND (2016-17 Academic Year)
+100% TUITION WAIVER + STIPEND*

 *Award amounts subject to vary yearly.

 In addition, students have access to the university’s library collections and Media Development Center for lab use, equipment checkout, technical training and instructional design support.

-The Department of Art has 20+ full time committed faculty members.
+The Department of Art has 16 full-time committed faculty members.